Maazullah Khan

-Maazullah Khan (born 1 September 1947) is a former Pakistani cricketer and cricket administrator who played first-class cricket in Pakistan from 1966 to 1984.
+Maazullah Khan (born 1 September 1947) is a Pakistani former cricketer and cricket administrator who played first-class cricket in Pakistan from 1966 to 1984.
 He toured England in 1974 with the Pakistan team but did not play Test cricket.

 Playing career

 An off-spin bowler and useful lower-order batsman, Maazullah was the leading player for the weak Peshawar and North-West Frontier Province teams from the late 1960s to the mid-1970s.
-He captained Peshawar from 1970-71 to 1977-78.
+He captained Peshawar from 1970–71 to 1977–78.
 In his first match as captain he took 4 for 18 and 6 for 42 to give Peshawar a rare innings victory over Pakistan Air Force.

-In 1973-74 he made his first century (which was also his first fifty), a score of 130 for Peshawar against Lahore B. Later in the season, playing for North-West Frontier Province Governor's XI against the Sri Lankan touring team, he took 8 for 97.
+In 1973–74 he scored his first century (which was also his first fifty), a score of 130 for Peshawar against Lahore B. Later in the season, playing for North-West Frontier Province Governor's XI against the Sri Lankan touring team, he took 8 for 97.

-Maazullah was selected in the 17-man side to tour England in 1974, probably more in order to give North-West Frontier Province a representative than for his Test potential.
+Maazullah was selected in the 17-man Pakistan Test side that toured England in 1974, probably more in order to give North-West Frontier Province a representative than for his Test potential.
 He played only four of the 17 first-class matches and took one wicket from 68 overs, along with three catches and one run.

-He scored a second century in 1977-78, 119 for Peshawar against Combined Services.
-He left first-class cricket after the 1977-78 season, but returned for three matches for Peshawar between October 1983 and October 1984.
+He scored a second century (119) in 1977–78, for Peshawar against Combined Services.
+He left first-class cricket after the 1977–78 season, but returned for three matches for Peshawar between October 1983 and October 1984.
 His last match was also the last first-class match for Majid Khan.